Winchester is still waiting for the final permits to be approved in order for the to begin.

 “The town has spent close to a million dollars for permitting,” Twogood said.
 “It’s been a very long process.
 Everything has been laid out and we needed to take everything into consideration, but it’s something that needs to get done.”

-Beginning over the next few weeks and continuing into the fall, the town will begin a project to widen the river by 15 feet, which would limit the amount of flooding from the Aberjona.
+Beginning over the next few weeks and continuing into the fall, the town will by 15 feet, which would limit the amount of flooding from the Aberjona.
 Construction needs to take place during the river’s low-flow period, which is between July and October.

 “This is the first major flood mitigation in town,” Twogood said.
 “Without this project we can’t do any of the other planned projects for the river, which would limit flooding.”